2003 Food City 500

 The 2003 Food City 500 was the sixth stock car race of the 2003 NASCAR Winston Cup Series.
 It was held on March 23, 2003, before a crowd of approximately 160,000, in Bristol, Tennessee, at Bristol Motor Speedway, a short tracks that holds NASCAR races.
-The 500-lap race was won by Kurt Busch of the Roush Racing team after starting from ninth position.
-Matt Kenseth of Roush Racing finished in second and Joe Gibbs Racing's Bobby Labonte placed third.
+The 500-lap race was won by Kurt Busch of the Roush Racing team after starting from 9th position.
+Matt Kenseth of Roush Racing finished 2nd and Joe Gibbs Racing's Bobby Labonte finished 3rd.

 Entering the event, Kenseth led the Drivers' Championship by 57 points over Tony Stewart in second position.
 Although Ryan Newman won the pole position with the fastest recorded lap time in qualifying, he was immediately passed by Jeff Gordon at the start of the race.
 Twenty-eight laps later Rusty Wallace became the leader of the race.
 Gordon reclaimed the lead on lap 34 and led the most laps with 174.
 Jimmy Spencer passed Gordon for the lead on lap 161, and kept the position for a total of 139 laps.
 After the final pit stops, Busch became the leader of the race and maintained the position to lead a total of 116 laps, and to win his first race of the season.
 There were seventeen cautions and eleven lead changes among seven different drivers during the course of the race.

-The race victory was Busch's first win in the 2003 season, as well as fifth of his career.
-The result advanced Busch from joint fifth with Ricky Craven to second in the Drivers' Championship, one hundred and thirty-eight points behind Kenseth, and nine ahead of Stewart, who fell to third.
-Ford maintained its lead in the Manufacturers' Championship, eight ahead of Chevrolet, and eighteen ahead of Pontiac, who demoted Dodge to fourth place, with thirty races of the season remaining.
+The race victory was Busch's first win in the 2003 season and the fifth of his career.
+The result advanced Busch from joint 5th with Ricky Craven to second in the Drivers' Championship, 138 points behind Kenseth, and nine ahead of Stewart, who fell to 3rd.
+Ford maintained its lead in the Manufacturers' Championship, eight ahead of Chevrolet, and eighteen ahead of Pontiac, who demoted Dodge to 4th place, with thirty races of the season remaining.